marcel-ellert/plc-testbench/README.md

 ## Installation

 There is a `setup.py`.
-However, the functionnality still needs to be verified.
+However, the functionality still needs to be verified.
 It is recommended to perform the following steps.
 You will need a mongoDB database to store the results.
 You can install it locally or use a cloud service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 It is recomended however to use the [Docker image](https://hub.docker.com/_/mongo) provided by MongoDB.